 While the free portion of YouTube will always remain the most popular (the latest statistic says that a whopping eight years' worth of content is uploaded each and every day to the site), but if you're looking for quality content, YouTube TV is also an excellent option worth considering.

-A subscription to YouTube TV is on the expensive side at $40 a month, but you're treated to a fair amount of content – around 60 channels replete with cloud DVR functionality.
+A subscription to YouTube TV is on the expensive side at $64.99 a month, but you're treated to a fair amount of content – 85+ channels replete with cloud DVR functionality.
 The service is available only in the US for now, however, and even here it's only available in around 100 markets around the country.
 Still, if you're lucky enough to be in one of those areas, it's the best live TV streaming service out there right now.

 Sling TV is a kind of cure-all for the cord-cutting generation, something that we knew we needed but no company stepped up to make.
 That said, it's everything cable's not.
 It's affordable.
 It's no-obligation.
 And there are absolutely zero sales reps trying to stop you from cancelling your contract.
 Best of all, you won't have to give up some of the perks cable provided in the last few years like the ability to pause live TV or watch something that aired up to 72 hours ago.

 Founded by Berkeley graduates back in 2006, Crunchyroll started as a bootleg website of sorts where users uploaded their favorite shows without permission of the original owners.
 Not the humblest of beginnings.
-Fast-forward to 2015 where the service has over five million community members, 200 series available on tap and is worth, when last checked, $100 million.
+But now it's an essential offering for anime fans.

 Besides the slick web interface, Crunchyroll is available on iOS, Android, Windows Phone, PS4, Wii U, Xbox One, PlayStation 3, PlayStation Vita, Xbox 360, Chromecast, Apple TV, Roku, Google TV and Samsung and Panasonic's line of Smart TVs.